resourceguru/api-docs/endpoints/webhooks.md

 --- | ---
 User-Agent | The string `ResourceGuru/Webhooks` identifies Resource Guru as the sender.
 Content-Type | The string `application/json` identifies the content type of the payload.
 X-ResourceGuru-Key | The secret provided when creating the webhook.
+This is only sent if a webhook secret is set.
 X-ResourceGuru-Signature | A HMAC SHA256 digest of the request body, signed by the webhook secret.
+This is only sent if a webhook secret is set.

 The signature is generated on our side using the OpenSSL library using the following code: